-Carter was happy and healthy in every way but one - he suffered from constant earaches.
-We found a wonderful ENT Doctor who was able to resolve the infections, but she cautioned us that we would need to continue to be protective and proactive.
-When outside in windy or chilly weather, it would be important for him to keep his ears covered at all times.
-This would prove to be quite a challenge!
-Carter hated having anything on his head - knit hats, hoods, caps, whatever we tried, he would remove.
+He was most happy when outside.
+But in windy or chilly weather, when I wanted him to stay warm, he hated having anything on his head.
+Knit hats, hoods, caps, whatever we tried, he would remove.
 We would zip him into his jacket and within five minutes he would have pulled off the hood and carried on his way.

 A parallel issue for me was the lack of clothing available for little boys.
 Most brands made miniature versions of men's clothing, or t-shirts emblazoned with logos or cartoon characters.
 Childhood is such a brief window of time!
 Shouldn't his clothing reflect this?

 Now, I should mention that I know my way around a sewing machine.
 I moved to New York when I was eighteen to study fashion design at Parsons, and by senior year had narrowed my interest specifically to childrenswear.
-So the design and making of kid's clothing was something that had been an interest for a long time, although my career had taken a different direction.
+So the design and making of kid's clothing was something that had been an interest for a long time.
 A child of my own and a trip to the fabric store provided just the catalysts that I needed to remind me of my design roots.

 After a week of trial and error, mixing pieces from several patterns and adding on bits, I came up with a double breasted wool coat with a lion hood, tail, and six little black claws on paw-like sleeve extensions.
-It looked homemade, but it had personality!
-Would Carter like it?
+Would my little guy like it?
 His reaction was all I needed to know that it was a hit:

 I helped him put it on and he was instantly transformed into a roaring lion.
 And guess what?
-You can't be a lion without the lion hood, so the hood stayed up - his ears were protected.
+You can't be a lion without the lion hood, so the hood stayed up - he was warm and cozy.

 This same year I had peripherally become aware of a new online marketplace called Etsy; an acquaintance had an Etsy shop where she sold cloth diapers.
 So when strangers kept asking where Carter got his lion coat, I took some photos of it (hanging from the wainscoting in my breakfast nook - necessity is the mother of invention) and opened an Etsy shop.
 Less than 24 hours later, I had my first order.